There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Birthdays are deserving of special treatment, but coming up with new, exciting ideas can be challenging.
 We want to make it super fun for our dogs, but don’t want to break the bank.
 Read on for ten fun ways to celebrate your dog’s birthday!

-Cookies are a perfect way to start a fun day of celebrating your dog’s birthday.
+Cookies are a perfect way to start a fun day of celebrating your puppy’s first birthday, adoptiversary, or rescueversary!
 Yummy, healthy cookies don’t have to be difficult to make, though.
-Here’s an easy recipe: Grain Free Banana and Peanut Butter Dog Treats.
+Here’s a great list of easy, tasty dog treats your dog will enjoy.

 Everyone loves a nice, home cooked dinner, including our dogs!
 Here’s a recipe that’s easy, fast, and tasty…from what Roxy and Rico have told me, anyway!